KyleFerchen/MultiLin_Project_Code_Repository/4-TEA-seq/readme.md

 # 4-TEA-seq

-In this study, TEA-seq was performed on 2 samples:
+In this study, TEA-seq was performed on 2 samples (2 replicates for each sample):

 1. HSC/MPP gated cells
 2. MultiLin gated cells